uw-midsun/fwxv/build_system.md

         - e.g.`--define="LOG_LEVEL=LOG_LEVEL_WARN"`

     --sanitizer={asan|tsan}
-        Specifies the sanitizer.
+        (x86) Specifies the sanitizer.
 One of `asan` for Address sanitizer or `tsan` for Thread sanitizer.
 Defaults to `none`.
-Note it only works on `x86` platform.

     --test=<test_name>
-        additionally specify the name of test to run for `test` command.
+        Additionally specify the name of test to run for `test` command.

     --task=<task_name>
-        specify a task to create for `new` command.
+        Specify a task to create for `new` command.

     --mem-report
-        Reports the memory space after a build
+        (arm) Reports the memory space after a build

 Commands:
     NONE
         Build the specified target, or all target if not specified.
         - e.g. `scons`
         - e.g. `scons <target>`
+        if the target is a python project, run the project.

     test
         Test the specified target, or all target if not specified.